tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/basic-aws.md

 Consider using blueprints if you have to control many or complex environments.
 Blueprints will help you to automate the configuration of your infrastructure in the cloud.
 You can use them to set up a network and launch virtual machines, for example.

 Automating your infrastructure is also possible by writing your own source code with the help of the CLI or the SDKs.
 Doing so, however, requires you to resolve dependencies, to make sure you are able to update different versions of your infrastructure, and to handle errors yourself.
 As you will see in chapter 4, using a blueprint and an Infrastructure-as-Code tool solves these challenges for you.

-## Networking on AWS

-Creating virtual networks allows you to build closed and secure network environments on AWS and to connect these networks with your home or corporate network.

-Learn how to secure your system with a virtual private network and firewalls.

 ## AWS Account